alliance-genome/agr_schemas/CONTRIBUTING.md

 ### master

 This branch is the stable branch that is used for creating releases.
-In order to create a release the developer should make sure all changes are pushed to the branch and then create a tag.
+In order to create a release the developer should make sure all changes are pushed to the branch before making a tag.

 ### develop